dernorberto/confluenceDumpWithPython/README.md

 ## Improvements

-* Create an index of the pages to use as a TOC.
+[ ] Create an index of the pages to use as a TOC.
-* Create a page layout to display TOC + articles.
+[ ] Create a page layout to display TOC + articles.
-* Copy `styles/site.css` into `output/styles/` if not present.
+[x] Copy `styles/site.css` into `output/styles/` if not present.

 ## Version History

+* 1.1
+  * Added Papge Properties dump and other smaller things
 * 1.0
   * Initial Release

 ## License